JasmineOttawa/RainDropInTheOcean/_posts/2019-03-09-pythonDjango2.md

 class mapUEL(models.Model):
     sURL = models.CharField(max_length=6)
     lURL = models.CharField(max_length=512)
 	  created = models.DateTimeField('date created')
 ```
-Each model is represented by a class that subclasses django.db.models.Model.
-Each model has a number of class variables, each of which represents a database field in the model.
++ Each model is represented by a class that subclasses django.db.models.Model.
++ Each model has a number of class variables, each of which represents a database field in the model.
-Each field is represented by an instance of a Field class
++ Each field is represented by an instance of a Field class

-# step4.
+# step3.
 Activating models
 models.py will enable Django to:
 + Create a database schema (CREATE TABLE statements) for this app.
 + Create a Python database-access API for accessing Question and Choice objects.

-#Tell our project that the tinyapp is installed
+**Tell our project that the tinyapp is installed**
 Add a reference to configuration class in the INSTALLED_APPS setting.
 The TinyurlConfig class is in the tinyurl/apps.py file, so its dotted path is 'tinyurl.apps.TinyurlConfig'.
 ```
 vi mysite/settings.py